adkelley/javascript-to-purescript/tut05/README.md

 bind :: forall a b.
 Right a -> (a -> Right b) -> Right b
 ```

-Interesting, so `bind` is quite similar to `chain` but with the first two arguments flipped.

-So why does this work?
-Well, like `chain`, if `bind` sees that the first argument is `Left a` then it just ignores the function application, represented by the second argument, and returns the first argument, `Left a`.
-But if the first argument is `Right a` then the second function argument (a -> Right b) is applied, returning `Right b`.
+Interesting, so `bind` is quite similar to `chain` but with the first two arguments flipped!
+Why does this work?
+Well, if `bind` sees that the first argument is `Left a` then, like `chain`, it ignores the function application, represented by the second argument.
+It only passes and returns the first argument, `Left a`, just like `Left e` in `chain`.
+But if the first argument is `Right a` then the second function argument (a -> Right b) is applied and `Right b` will be returned.

 The next question is 'when can I substitute `chain` with `bind`?'.
-Well, these functions are interchangeable.
+Well, you can see that these functions are interchangeable.
 And, because they are roughly synonymous, you won't find `chain` in the PureScript Prelude.
 Take a quick look at Example 6, where I've provided two versions of `parseDbUrl` - one using `chain` and the other using the operator alias for `bind`.
-I hope that example will help you to refactor your functions using `chain` to `bind` in the future.
+That example should help you to go back and refactor any functions using `chain` to `bind`.
 So say goodbye to `chain` from here on and long live `bind`!

 ## Example 4 - Anonymous Function Arguments